Visually Separating the Bannerfishes: Longfin versus Schooling

 Behavior is easiest.
 If you see many of them at once in a loose school, it is the Schooling Bannerfish.
 If you see just one or two (or occasionally three), then it is likely the Longfin Bannerfish.
 While Longfins may wander about the reef, schools of the Schooling are often found in the same place on the reef on repeat visits and rarely seem to move.

 But what if you see a small group, or a photo taken out of context, or an aquarium specimen?
-There are three field marks to look for.
+There are three field marks to look for in adults.

 Examine the lower rear corner of the fish where the anal fin forms a point.
 This point will be part white and part black.
 Where that transition happens is different in the two species.
 In the Schooling Bannerfish, the dividing line between white and black exactly hits the corner.
 In the Longfin Bannerfish, the division is just a little further back, so that the corner itself is clearly white, and the black starts a little beyond the corner.